7 Feb. 2008. v1.0. Presentation to Herschel calibration meeting and availability to community.

 14 Feb.
 2008. v1.2.
 Decimal hours are allowed.

 Note: The parameters are calculated for Earth-based observations.
-For Herschel-based observations,
+For observations from any other vantange point,

 This model calculates the thermal emission of Mars for any date between 1990